Edit Your Own Wikipedia Page? There’s a Chance You Will Get Caught.

 Many vandalized Wikipedia articles about a person make the article’s subject want to correct inaccuracies or outright lies.
 But editing one’s own Wikipedia article has its pitfalls.

 Wikipedia is a one-of-a-kind platform.
 The best way to describe it is a not-for-profit, collaborative encyclopedia.
 While there are many alternatives, Wikipedia is the most visible online encyclopedia.
-It gets a lot of attention, it ranks very high in search results, and it is used in the Google Knowledge Graph, so it's no surprise that people with a Wikipedia article would want to edit it themselves.
+It gets a lot of attention, it ranks very high in search results, and it is used in the Google Knowledge Graph, so it’s no surprise that people with a Wikipedia article would want to edit it themselves, but sometimes get it wrong

 Wikipedia editing is often part of a reputation management campaign for an individual such as a celebrity, executive, or politician.
 It’s important for reputational reasons because it ranks so well in Google and Bing search results.
 What someone says on Wikipedia tends to get seen.